IRVA and IRIS-PA Sponsor the René Warcollier Prize

-- Experimental design document, to include blinding, statistical, randomization, analysis, and other relevant protocols; research participant pool and selection procedures; and time line for experiment execution, and milestones;
+- Experimental design document, to include blinding protocol, randomization, statistical analysis, and other relevant protocols; research participant pool and selection procedures; and approximate time line and important milestones for experiment execution.

-- Contact information and biographical sketch on the principal investigator(s);
+- Contact information and biographical sketch for the principal investigator(s).

-- A sample participant consent form suitable for experimentation on human subjects for review by IRVA's Institutional Review Board if applicable;
+- A sample participant consent form for any human research subjects, for review by IRVA's Institutional Review Board.

 - An itemized budget showing anticipated expenses, with a list of additional sources and amounts of funding if budget exceeds award.